 One of the reasons people often fail at goals is because they don’t have a plan.
 By creating a series of small steps to achieve your overall grand goal, you find that you are making strides toward your goal in a more manageable fashion.

 Another reason people fail to achieve their goals is because they make goals they can’t reach.
 Telling yourself that you will work out every day this month, when you haven’t worked out in over a year, is just a recipe for disaster.
 You can achieve big goals by focusing on the little things.
-If you haven’t exercised in a long time, any form of exercise for any period of time is still better than what you were doing before!
+If you haven’t exercised in a long time, any form of exercise for any amount of time is still better than what you were doing before.

 If you know that you don’t have an extra $834 to contribute toward your debt every month, don’t make an annual goal to pay off $10,000 worth of debt!
 Perhaps something more manageable, like a few hundred dollars, will help you feel better about actually being able to attain your goals, rather than giving up because it becomes too hard.